corcorana/restingIAF/README.md

 # restingIAF
 ## General information
-Source code for `restingIAF`, an automated resting-state individual alpha frequency (IAF) estimation routine implemented in EEGLAB.
+Source code for `restingIAF`, an automated resting-state individual alpha frequency (IAF) estimation routine implemented in MATLAB.

 Repo also contains manuscript preprints (long and short(er) versions, archived on *bioRxiv*) outlining the rationale for programme development, its performance across simulated and non-simulated EEG datasets, and guidelines for parameter settings.
 The [long version](https://github.com/corcorana/restingIAF/blob/master/MS_long.pdf) includes a detailed examination of some of the problematical features of conventional approaches to IAF estimation.